GClunies/reflekt/README.md

 ```
 <br>

-Get a tracking plan from your CDP or Analytics Governance tool and convert it to reflekt spec
+Get a tracking plan from your CDP or Analytics Governance tool and convert it to YAML in reflekt spec
 ```zsh
 $ reflekt pull --name <plan-name>
 ```